 Reasons Why Your Vegetable Plants Aren’t Producing Fruit and How to Solve Them

+If your plants produce blooms but they do not develop fruit or the fruit that do form are misshapen, then you may have low or incomplete pollination.
 Many fruiting crops require cross-pollination to set fruit.
-This is especially important in cucurbit crops like squash, cucumbers, melons, and pumpkins.
-If your plants produce blooms but they do not develop fruit or the fruit that do form are misshapen, then you may have low or incomplete pollination.

 To increase your wild pollinator activity, dedicate pollinator habitat areas on your property or plant pollinator-preferred flower varieties among your vegetables.
 You could also add a beehive to your property or pollinate by hand if it is appropriate for the scale of your operation.